 This recipe is quite versatile.
 Take these directions as a guide.

-Step 1: Place the tenders in a medium bowl and add pickle juice.
+Place the chicken in a bowl and add pickle juice.
 (TIP: It’s best if they’re fully submerged.)
 Cover and let the chicken marinate for at least 4 hours or up to 24 hours.

-Step 2: When ready to cook, drain the meat and pat dry with a paper towel.
-Discard the brine and season with salt all over.
+When ready to cook, drain the meat and pat it dry with a paper towel.
+Discard the brine and season all over with salt.

-Step 3: Heat a large skillet over medium-high heat and add oil.
+Heat a large skillet over medium-high heat and add a tablespoon of oil.
 Once the oil is shimmering, add chicken tenders and cook for 3-4 minutes.

-Step 4: Flip the chicken tenders and cook for another 3-4 minutes, or until the internal temperature reaches 165ºF.
+Flip and continue cooking chicken for another 3-4 minutes, or until the internal temperature reaches 165ºF.
+(TIP: Use an instant-read thermometer to prevent overcooking the chicken tenders!)

 How to grill the chicken tenders

-- Preheat the grill until hot and rub the grates with oil soaked paper towel.
+- Preheat the grill until hot and rub the grates with an oil-soaked paper towel.

-- Remove the cooked tenders from the grill, cover, and rest for 5 minutes before slicing.
+- Remove the cooked tenders from the grill, cover, and let the chicken rest for 5 minutes before slicing.

 Expert Tips:

-- The pickle brine actually flavors and tenderizes the chicken.
-A brine is a mixture of salt and water to soak your meat in.
+- The leftover pickle brine actually flavors and tenderizes the chicken.
+A brine is a mixture of salt and water used to soak your meat.
 It denatures the proteins and allows the meat to absorb more liquid.

 - Brine the chicken for at least 4 hours!
 The longer you brine it, the more flavorful and tender it will be.
-However, don’t brine it for longer than 24 hours or else the acid will change the texture of the meat.
+However, don’t brine it for more than 24 hours, or the acid will change the meat’s texture.

 - Feel free to season the marinade.
-Cajun seasoning, lemon pepper, herbs, or jerk spice all work great!
+Cajun seasoning, paprika, onion powder, cayenne pepper, lemon pepper, herbs, or jerk spice all work great!

 - For a sweet and savory marinade, add brown sugar.
 Add three tablespoons of brown sugar to the pickle juice before you add the protein.

 - You can bread the chicken after you brine it.
-For a simple oven baked chicken tender recipe, just dredge the tenders in flour, then egg, and lastly breadcrumbs.
-Put the breaded chicken on a sheet pan, drizzle with oil, and bake at 425ºF until crispy.
+For a simple oven baked chicken tender recipe, just dredge the tenders in a seasoned flour mixture, then egg, and lastly breadcrumbs in a shallow bowl.
+Put the breaded chicken on a sheet pan, drizzle with oil, and bake at 425°F until golden and crispy.

-Store leftover tenders in the refrigerator in an airtight container for up to 4 days.
+Store leftover tenders in an airtight container in the refrigerator for up to 4 days.
 Reheat in the oven, on the stovetop, or in the microwave.
 It’s best to use the oven or stovetop since the microwave can make it dry and chewy.
 Preheat the oven to 400ºF and bake until hot.

-You can brine the tenders the night before you plan to make it.
+You can brine the tenders the night before you plan to make them.
 That way you don’t forget to do it 4 hours before dinner.
-Just remember not to brine it over 24 hours.
+Just remember not to brine it for over 24 hours.

 There are so many options, as we mentioned before!
 The flavor of the chicken is a little tangy with a hint of freshness from the dill.
 Here are some of our favorite side dishes: